Supporting decisions at schools

 In Year 9, students usually choose what they’d like to study in years 10 and 11.
 Their GCSE subjects and results will influence A-level choices; which in turn will affect options for further education.
 Even if they decide not to study at university straight after school, a good set of GCSE qualifications can also open doors elsewhere and help them choose a job or career further into the future.

 Years 10 and 11

 Performance in GCSE exams can affect future options for study at university.
 For example, many medical courses will expect students to have very good grades (7/8) in English, maths and science.
 For some degrees, including business and psychology, a grade 6 in maths is often required.
 So students need to be reminded that GCSEs really matter!

 In Years 10 and 11, students will also be deciding which subjects they’d like to study at sixth form/college.
 The decisions they make here may impact what they are able to study at university.
 Generally, the usual university requirements are three A-level qualifications but this may vary depending on the course and the university.
 BTECs, International Baccalaureate (IB) and vocational qualifications are just a few of the alternative qualifications that can be accepted.
-If your son/daughter is interested in attending a university like the University of Birmingham then Informed Choices may help them with deciding on their sixth form choices.

 If you are based in the West Midlands, your son/daughter may be eligible to attend events, courses and summer programmes hosted by the University of Birmingham.
 These experiences, such as the well-established Your Future Your Choice Year 10 Summer Residential, are available free of charge and will introduce students to the world of higher education, help them decide on the best route for their future and provide additional support in reaching their academic goals.